hjd1964/CloudSensorEvoPlus/README.md

 # CloudSensorEvoPlus
-Cloud, rain, temperature, barometric pressure, and humidity sensing This is the Cloud Sensor Evo Plus.
+Cloud, rain, temperature, barometric pressure, and humidity sensing.
+This is the Cloud Sensor Evo Plus.

 For the Arduino Atmega 2560, Atmega 328, the Nano, Uno etc.